MiaadTeam/lesan/pages/src/what_is_the_relationship.md

 - Changes on one side of the relationship also affect the other side.
 - The two sides of a relationship live together.
 - If the relationship leads to the birth of a child, both parties will accept the relationship.
+- If one party dies, especially if it's a lover, the other party probably won't want to live either.

 Now let's look at the relationship features in `SQL`:
 - There is no real relationship.
 The two sides have only one connection.
 - Relationships are not together.
 And each lives independently.
 - Relationships are not deep.
 - Relationships do not give birth to any children.
 (In **Lesan**, you will see that relationships encourage you to create new models)
+- If we want to delete one side of the relationship, especially if the other side is dependent on this side, we will only receive an error message.
 - And the most important thing is that it is not clear what kind of effects each relationship we create will have on the other side of the relationship.

 What are the relationships in `NoSQL`?